Blog Post

 Bible Study, Acts Chapter 26 from Refreshing Hope Ministries on Vimeo.

-Transcript: Today we are going to study Acts chapter 26 in depth.
+Today we are going to study Acts chapter 26 in depth.
 You can follow along in your own Bible if you like.
 I will be reading from the World English Bible because it is the only modern English translation that is copyright free, and I can read the entire Bible on video without any legal drama or breaking anyone’s rules.
-After the meeting today, or sometime this week, please take the matching quiz that I have prepared for you on the website.
+After the meeting today, or sometime this week, please take the matching quiz that I have prepared for you at the end of this study.
 Thanks to everyone who has participated so far.
 Let’s get started:

 First let’s set our location and do a brief catchup.
 Previously in Acts, Paul had completed his third mission trip and landed in Jerusalem for the feast of Pentecost.
 Some Jews from Asia who were angry because Paul taught that Gentiles could be saved just as a Jew could, saw him in the temple grounds, formed a mob, and intended to kill him.